mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

 ![](/images/lifetime-calculate.png)

 Select any additional DRAFT audiences from the list to add them to the calculation.
+This modal will show you how many calculation credits will be deducted from your account.
 When you’re ready click ****Start Calculation**.

 ![large](/images/lifetime-start-calculation.png)